 Is Someone Using Your Identity?

-With nearly half of the population affected, you're probably wondering if someone has stolen your identity.
+With so many people affected, you're probably wondering if someone has stolen your identity.

-In this guide, we'll reveal the top red flags associated with identity fraud, expose the most common types of scams, and then show you how to check for identity theft.
+In this guide, we'll reveal the top red flags that indicate identity fraud, expose the most common types of scams, and show you how to spot the different types of identity theft.

 How Does Identity Theft Happen?

 To steal your identity, con artists need your personal information.
-Here are 3 of the most common identity theft techniques:
+Here are some of the most common identity theft techniques.

 10 Ways to Recognize Identity Theft